1929–30 NHL season

 The 1929–30 NHL season was the 13th season of the National Hockey League.
 Ten teams played 44 games each.
 The Montreal Canadiens upset the heavily favoured Boston Bruins two games to none in the Stanley Cup Finals.

 League business

 The league instituted in the new rules the standard dimensions for ice hockey rinks, that of 200 ft × 85 ft.
-The already-built Boston Garden 191 ft × 88 ft and the soon-to-be-open Chicago Stadium 188 ft × 85 ft, which were smaller were exempt from the new rule.
+The already-built Boston Garden 191 ft × 88 ft and the Chicago Stadium 188 ft × 85 ft, which were smaller were exempt from the new rule.

 To combat low scoring, the off-side rules were rewritten.
 Players were now allowed forward passing in the offensive zone, instead of only in the defensive and neutral zones.
 Players were now allowed to enter the offensive zone before the puck.
 The only off-side rule left was that passing was not allowed from one zone to another.
 The changes led to abuse: players sat in front of the opposing net waiting for a pass.
+It was joked that players like the Maroons' Nels Stewart and the Bruins' Cooney Weiland were "setting up 'light housekeeping' at the opposition goal crease."
 The rule was changed in mid-season and players were no longer allowed to enter the offensive zone before the puck.